rust-unofficial/awesome-rust/README.md

 * [BAML](https://github.com/BoundaryML/baml) - A simple prompting language for building reliable AI workflows and agents.
 BAML's compiler is written in Rust!

+#### LLMs and Agents

+* [helios-engine](https://crates.io/crates/helios-engine) - powerful and flexible Rust framework for building LLM-powered agents with tool support, streaming chat capabilities, and easy configuration management.
+* [rig-core](https://crates.io/crates/rig-core) - Rig is a Rust library for building scalable, modular, and ergonomic LLM-powered applications.
+* [kalosm](https://crates.io/crates/kalosm) - Kalosm is a simple interface for pre-trained models in rust.
+It makes it easy to interact with pre-trained, language, audio, and image models.
+* [langchain-rust](https://crates.io/crates/langchain-rust) - LangChain for Rust, the easiest way to write LLM-based programs in Rust
+* [transformers](https://crates.io/crates/transformers) - Transformers provides a simple, intuitive interface for Rust developers who want to work with Large Language Models locally, powered by the Candle crate.
+It offers an API inspired by Python's Transformers, tailored for Rust developers.
+* [mistral.rs](https://github.com/EricLBuehler/mistral.rs) - Mistral.rs is a cross-platform, highly-multimodal inference engine and   Blazingly fast LLM inference.
+* [candle-vllm](https://github.com/EricLBuehler/candle-vllm) - Efficient, easy-to-use platform for inference and serving local LLMs including an OpenAI compatible API server.
+* [llama-cpp-2](https://crates.io/crates/llama-cpp-2) - A wrapper around the llama-cpp library for rust.

 ### Astronomy

 [[astronomy](https://crates.io/keywords/astronomy)]